tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

  **Answer** You can write a smart contract from pretty much any browser.

- **Answer** It allows for writing, compiling, and deploying all in one place.
+ **Answer** It allows for writing, compiling, and deploying, all in one place.

  **Answer** It supports connecting to local development blockchains.